Evarray/LFG-Net/README.md

 * `pytorch == 1.7.0`, `torchvision == 0.8.1`
 ## Usage
 ### Training
-To train LFG-Net model with original setting of our paper, run:
+To train LFG-Net model with original settings of our paper, run:
 ```
 python train.py
 ```